How to watch the Copa America 2024 tournament tonight: Where to stream games, broadcast schedule and more

 When is the Copa America 2024 tournament?

 Euro 2024 kicked off on Thursday, June 20 with the Argentina vs. Canada match.
-It continues tonight with Colombia vs. Paraguay at 6 p.m.
-ET on FS1, followed by Brazil vs. Costa Rica at 9 p.m.
-ET, also on FS1.
+The action continues today, June 25 with the Peru vs. Canada game at 6 p.m.
+ET on FS1, followed by the Chile vs. Argentina match at 9 p.m.
+ET.

 What channel is Copa America on in the US?